North Texas Mean Green football: Demotion to Division I-AA (FCS), rebound to FBS, and present

 After the Heart of Dallas Bowl victory, the team saw two declining years; finishing 4–8 in 2014, and a 1–11 record in 2015, which included a 66–7 loss to Portland State, the worst loss by an FBS school to an FCS program in NCAA history.
 After the loss, Dan McCarney was fired.
 In December of that year, North Texas hired the previous offensive coordinator at the University of North Carolina, Seth Littrell, to take over.

 The Mean Green improved by four wins in Littrell's first year at the helm, and despite having a 5–7 record, Academic Progress Rate scores from the previous year allowed the team to compete in the 2016 Heart of Dallas Bowl after there weren't enough 6-6 programs to fill all of the bowl game slots.

-2017 and 2018 proved to be two of the best consecutive seasons the program had seen since the Hayden Fry era.
+The 2017 and 2018 seasons proved to be two of the best consecutive seasons the program had seen since the Hayden Fry era.
 In 2017, North Texas finished 9–5, capturing Conference USA's West Division crown.
 North Texas fell to Florida Atlantic in the 2017 Conference USA Football Championship Game, and went on to lose to Troy in the 2017 New Orleans Bowl.
 The 2018 team shot off to a 4–0 start before somewhat faltering down the stretch, finishing the season 9–4 after a loss to Utah State in the 2018 New Mexico Bowl.

-Currently, during the 2025 season, the Mean Green are on a historic run under the leadership of Head Coach Eric Morris, with the team sitting at 9-1 as of November, 2025.
-They are currently ranked No. 22 in the AP Poll, the first time ranked since 1959, with their most notable win of handing Navy their first loss of the season 31-17.
-Already receiving a bowl game berth, they are currently a favorite to play in the American Athletic Conference Championship game, where the winner of this game is expected to receive an automatic bid into the NCAA College Football Playoff.
+In 2025, North Texas had a historic season finishing with a record of 12–2.
+The Mean Green would see their first ranking in the AP poll since 1959, finishing with a rank of #24.
+The team would also see their first ever College Football Playoff ranking, coming in at #25.
+Drew Mestemaker was the star of the team in the 2025 season.
+A true freshman walk-on, Drew would get his first start in the 2025 First Responders Bowl against Texas State University.
+Despite a close loss of 28–30, Mestemaker proved himself as a strong quarterback, even breaking the UNT passing record with 393 yards in a bowl game.
+Drew would excel in the 2025 regular season, breaking the UNT and American Conference single game passing record with 608 yards in a blowout win against Charlotte.
+He would finish with the most passing yards in the nation for an FBS team with 4,379 yards.
+He would also tie for second in most passing touchdowns nationally with 34.
+They lost to Tulane in the American Conference Championship 34–21 in New Orleans, Louisiana.
+The UNT football team put a bow on a historic season with a 49–47 win over San Diego State in the Isleta New Mexico Bowl to cap the program's first-ever 12-win season and snap a seven-game bowl losing skid in the process, winning its first bowl game since the 2013 Heart of Dallas Bowl.